BoydGibson4/Ufc-Machine-Learning/README.md

 # Ufc Machine Learning
- This is a simple machine learning problem predidctiong the result of ufc fights
+ This is a simple machine learning problem, predicting the result of ufc fights